hstrada/relight-pagination-example/relight-front/README.md

 ---
 ## :rocket: Project Summary

-"Relight is a sample project to simulate"
+"Relight is a sample project to simulate paginate example."

 ---
 ## 👨‍💻️ Technologies Used